dwkim78/UPSILoN-T/README.md

 ## Citation

-If you use UPSILoN-T in publication, we would appreciate citations to the paper, [Kim et al. 2020](), which is based on the UPSILoN-T version 0.1.0.
+If you use UPSILoN-T in publication, we would appreciate citations to the paper, [Kim et al. 2020 (in Progress)](), which is based on the UPSILoN-T version 0.1.0.

 ## Contact